How do Bees Reproduce?

-A colony needs to rear a constant supply of new bees to support a population of 40,000 – 60,000 during Summer.
+A colony of honey bees needs to rear a constant supply of new bees to support a population of 40,000 – 60,000 during Summer.
+These baby bees emerge from their cells as adults and take on the many tasks of the colony.

 Numbering into the thousands, they perform all the bee jobs of the colony except 1.
 Workers can never lay fertilized eggs because they can’t mate.

-Another type of bee found inside a hive is the drone.
-A drone is a male bee.
-They do not work in the colony – depending on the ladies to feed them, protect the hive etc.
+A small percentage of the bees in a colony are drones (male bees).
+They do not work for the colony – depending on the ladies to feed them, protect the hive etc.

 Mating Flights

-A few days after a new queen emergences from her wax cell, she flies from the hive.
-This normally takes place on a warm afternoon and she is accompanied by several workers.
+A few days after a new virgin queen emergences from her wax cell, she begins to make mating flights.
+This normally takes place on a warm afternoon and she is accompanied by several worker bees.

 The virgin queen flies to a special area called a “drone congregation area”.
 How does the queen know where to go to mate?
 We don’t know!